mycelial/docs/docs/core-concepts/Architecture.md

 ## Deployment and Operation

+This section provides guidance on deploying and operating the Mycelial Software system.
+It covers system requirements, installation procedures, configuration steps, and operational best practices designed to ensure a smooth and efficient setup.

 ### System Requirements

-Before deployment, ensure that the system meets the necessary hardware and software requirements.
-This includes adequate processing power, memory, storage, and network capabilities, along with compatible operating systems and supporting software libraries.
-Because Mycelial software is written in Rust, it can be deployed on a wide range of operating systems, including Linux, Windows, and macOS and it has very low resource requirements.
+Before initiating the deployment, verify that your environment meets the following requirements:
+- **Operating Systems**: Linux (x86, arm, arm64), Windows (x86), macOS (x86, arm64).
+- **Disk Space**: At least 30MB for Mycelial Daemons and 10MB for the Mycelial Control Plane.
+- **Memory**: At least 15MB of RAM for Mycelial Daemons and 10MB of RAM for the Mycelial Control Plane.
+- **Network**: Ideally you should have a reliable internet or network connection for communication between components, however Mycelial is tolerant to network outages and can minimally continue to operate without a network connection and continue normal operations when the network connection is restored.

 ### Installation Process
-The installation of the Mycelial software involves:

-- Downloading the latest version of the Mycelial [CLI](../getting-started/CLI.md).
+1. **Download the Installation Package**: Obtain the latest version of the Mycelial software from the [CLI](../getting-started/CLI.md).
-- Running the installation command with the necessary configurations.
+2. **Install the Software**: Execute the CLI installation command and follow the prompts to set up the Mycelial Daemons and Control Plane.
+3. **Verify Installation**: Ensure the Mycelial Daemons and Control Plane services are running correctly by checking their status.
+If you encounter any issues, refer to the associated logs.

 ### Configuration and Customization
-Post-installation, the system needs to be configured:

-- Setting up the Mycelial Control Plane with appropriate parameters.
-- Configuring Mycelial Daemons and Connectors based on specific data sources and destinations.
-- Customizing settings for performance optimization and security.
+- **Daemon Configuration**: Define data sources and destinations via the [CLI](../getting-started/CLI.md) or by manually editing the Daemons `config.toml` file.
+- **Mycelial Control Plane Configuration**: Access the web UI to configure the Control Plane, which largely entails connecting data sources to destinations often via transorms.

 ### Operational Best Practices
-For effective operation, adhere to best practices:

-- Regularly updating the software to the latest version.
+- **Regular Updates**: Keep the Mycelial software up-to-date by regularly checking for and applying updates and patches.
+This can be done using the Mycelial [CLI](../getting-started/CLI.md).
-- Monitoring system performance and addressing any inefficiencies.
+- **Performance Monitoring**: Utilize the OS monitoring tools track system performance and address any issues proactively.
-- Implementing backup and recovery procedures to safeguard data.

-This section provides guidance on the deployment and operational aspects of the Mycelial software, ensuring a smooth setup and efficient ongoing management of the system.
+- **Backup and Recovery**: Implement backup procedures for configuration files, databases, and other critical components to ensure data integrity and system recovery capabilities.

+### Troubleshooting

+- **Documentation and Resources**: Refer to the Mycelial documentation for troubleshooting guides, FAQ, and best practices.
+- **Community and Forums**: Engage with the Mycelial community through forums, [Discord channels](https://discord.gg/mycelial), or social media for support and advice.
+- **Professional Support**: For complex issues or deployment assistance, contact Mycelial for professional support services.

+Deploying and operating Mycelial Software involves careful planning and adherence to the recommended practices outlined in this section.
+By following these guidelines, you can ensure a successful implementation and maintain an efficient, secure, and scalable data movement system.

 ## Security and Compliance